 I never understood, nor had a taste for dark humour before I came to this city.
 Yet ever since I arrived, there are few scenes in which that ragged jester isn’t dancing on the periphery making me laugh at the most inappropriate moment.

 Wanderer, adventurer and full time worrier.
 I distract myself from the End of the World by telling stories and drinking copious amounts of cheap beer.
 Very, very slowly.

 I left India at 21, went to Scotland and picked up a big patient Scottish husband before I came to Spain and picked up a little impatient cat, Iran.
 Although no longer together, we all still remain each other’s truest friends.
 Well maybe not Iran.
 That cat’s got all the sentimentality of a rusty hand grenade.

-Together we live in the ghetto-like neighbourhood of Raval in Barcelona.
+We live in the ghetto-like neighbourhood of Raval in Barcelona.
 One street up from Hooker Alley, round the corner from Robber Street (Calle Robadors) and two minutes walk from the Sikh temple (gurudwara) which serves free food.

-This crazy little ghetto of refugees and travellers has taught us all how to share food, shelter, love, alcohol and other drugs with open hearts.
+This crazy little ghetto of refugees and travellers has taught us all how to share food, shelter, friendship, love and other drugs with open hearts.
 Freely given and freely received.

 What does ‘If you want the dog accept the fleas’ mean?

 This Spanish saying (Si quieres el perro accepta las pulgas) can vary slightly in interpretation but the gist remains the same.
 If you want it- accept the whole package, the whole person, the whole city.
 Warts, pimples and annoying bathroom habits included.

 And trust me, Barcelona has a lot of annoying bathroom habits.

 So what does the blog title ‘Fleas and dogs in Barcelona’ mean?